iamovi/simple_snake.py/README.md

 ## Acknowledgements

-We'd like to thank the Pygame community for providing a great library to work with.
+I'd like to thank the Pygame community for providing a great library to work with.

 Enjoy the game!